Taylor University

 As of 2022, Taylor University has 1,798 undergraduate students, 33 graduate students, and 395 distance learning students.
 The student body hails from 38 states and 26 foreign countries, with 44 percent from Indiana.
 Taylor is a member of NAIA with 16 men's and women's sports teams.
 The university is accredited by the Higher Learning Commission and is a member of the Council for Christian Colleges and Universities and the Christian College Consortium.

-In August 2021, Dr. Michael Lindsay was named as the current president.
+In August 2021, D. Michael Lindsay was named as the current president.

 History

 Founding

 In 1846, Taylor University was originally established as Fort Wayne Female College in Fort Wayne, Indiana.
 In the first full year of the school, about 100 women were enrolled, paying $22.50 per year.
 During this time, it was common for women to obtain an M.E.L. degree, the Mistress of English Literature.
 Fort Wayne Female College was founded by the Methodist Church as an all-female school.

 In 1850, Fort Wayne Female College started admitting men coeducationally and changed its name to Fort Wayne College.

 In 1890, Fort Wayne College acquired the former facilities of nearby Fort Wayne Medical College that were vacated after Fort Wayne Medical College's merger with Indiana Asbury College, another Methodist-affiliated college.
 Upon completing this acquisition, Fort Wayne College changed its name to Taylor University in honor of Bishop William Taylor.
 The original Taylor University campus was on College Street in Fort Wayne.